https://www.deakin.edu.au/__data/assets/image/0010/2486098/35523_graduate-diploma-of-sustainability_hero.jpg

 Course structure

-To qualify for the Graduate Diploma of Sustainability, students must successfully complete 8 credit points, which must include the following.
+To qualify for the Graduate Diploma of Sustainability, students must pass 8 credit points, which must include the following.

 • STP710 Career Tools for Employability (0-credit point compulsory unit)